armin-fx/BandedScad/doc/object.md

 - `edge_chamfer_to()` - creates a chamfered edges

-Figures with fillet edges [^][contents]
+Figures with chamfered edges [^][contents]
 ----------------------------------------

-Existing modules which are extended with fillet edges.
+Existing modules which are extended with chamfered edges.

 ### 2D - [^][contents]

 #### square_fillet [^][contents]
 [square_fillet]: #square_fillet-
-Square with fillet edges, every edge can be configured.\
+Square with chamfered edges, every edge can be configured.\
 Based on `square()` from OpenSCAD
 ```OpenSCAD
 square_fillet (size, edges, type, center, align)